 Crosstalk can happen when two signals are routed closely together.
 Current through one of the traces creates a magnetic field that induces current on the neighboring trace, or the voltage on the trace couples capacitively to its neighbor.
-Crosstalk can be accurately modeled with signal integrity software.
-Two easy-to-remember rules of thumb are:
+Crosstalk can be accurately modeled with signal integrity software, but two easy to remember rules of thumb are: